yoursdearboy/omegat-browser/README.md

 Installed scripts can be enabled/disabled in `Tools -> Browser scripts`.
 In case of artifacts (multiple menu items) - restart OmegaT.

-Note: Java 8 or later required with JavaFX support.
-In most cases you already have it.
+Note: Java 8 or newer required with JavaFX support.
+Oracle's Java 8 to 10 already have JavaFX.
+For other distributions or newer versions download it from [Gluon](https://gluonhq.com/products/javafx/).
+On Linux it is avaiable via `openjfx` package.
-On Linux check that package `openjfx` installed or install Java from Oracle.
 More info can be found [in this thread](https://github.com/yoursdearboy/omegat-browser/issues/3).

 # Changelog